vojtechruz/vojtechruzicka-blog/src/posts/destructuring-javascript/index.md

 ```

 ### Changing variable names
-Unlike arrays, where assignment is determined by order, here it is by variable name matching object's property name.
+Unlike arrays, where the assignment is determined by order, here it is by variable name matching object's property name.

 However, if you want, you can make the name different if you want: